Sign in

 Significantly lower

-Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Extreme heat (88%), Bushfires (59%) and Droughts (51%).
-The top actions residents felt should be taken to address the effects of climate change in their local area were: Protect and enhance local biodiversity (69%), Conserve natural resources (62%) and Reduce pollution of the environment (62%).
+Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Extreme heat (81%), Bushfires (63%) and Severe wind (42%).
+The top actions residents felt should be taken to address the effects of climate change in their local area were: Protect and enhance local biodiversity (64%), Educate residents on how to live more sustainably (49%) and Conserve natural resources (49%).

 How is your local area currently, or how do you expect it will, feel the effects of climate change in your lifetime?